 The good thing is that on any given day, I am fully backed-up and up to speed.
 Ten years ago when I got hit by a bad crash, I vowed to never let this happen to me again.
 So, everyday my scripts run for about ten minutes before I call it a day, differentially backing everything-up with the ever reliable rsync.
 So when he asked if I needed more time to manage my data on disk, I said no, and that he should continue.
 The engineer then proceeded to reimage my machine, while I sat twiddling pencil on print-outs, still hoping to get some work done.
 Here’s the thing though, and I am trying very hard not to swear, the official images are never up to speed!
 This makes any freshly reimaged machine all but usable for the next 48 hours, as auto-downloading updates and profiled software, punctuated by countless reboots, completely consumes the computer.
 It’s often longer as these down-the-wire updates need the corporate hose.

 While waiting for my machine to be back on its feet, my thoughts wandered around about the backup routine, the tools I’ve been using, and our pleasant stay at the Tamara.
-Then I remembered merging a pull request (on my phone) from Rüedlinger, while still on vacation, who wrote a helpful
+Then I remembered merging a pull request from Rüedlinger, while still on vacation, who wrote a helpful

 Makefile.
 So, I wrote one this week.